cul/uri_service/README.md

 **Local Term (UriService::TermType::LOCAL)**

 Used when defining locally-managed terms in the UriService datastore.
 Automatically creates a local URI for a new local term.
-Example: A university wants to maintain a vocabulary that includes various departments, and we want to maintain a list of locally-managed URIs for these departments.
+Example: We want to maintain a vocabulary for various departments within a university, and we want to create locally-managed URIs for these departments.

 **Temporary Term (UriService::TermType::TEMPORARY)**

 Used when you want to add a value to your UriService datastore, but have no authority information about the term and do not wish to create a local URI.
 Temporary term entries cannot store additional data fields, and no two temporary terms within the same vocabulary can have the same value.
 Basically, a termporary term is intended to identify an *exact string value* rather than identifiying an intellectual entity.
-Temporary terms should eventually be replaced by local or external terms later on when the specific intellectual entity is known.
+Temporary terms should eventually be replaced by external or local terms later on when more information is known about the entity to which you are referring .
 Example: We want to record information about the author of an old and mysterious letter by "John Smith."
 We don't know which "John Smith," this refers to, so we'll create (or re-use) a temporary URI that's associated with the value "John Smith."
-One day, when we figure out more about the letter and the author, we'll be able to update the record information and create an external term for globablly-recognized "John Smith" that refers to a globally-recognized URI, or we'll create a local URI if an external URI is unavailable.
+One day, when we figure out more about the letter and the author, we'll be able to update the record information and refer to an external term that has a globally-recognized URI, or we'll create a local URI if an external URI is unavailable.

 ### Usage: